arungudelli/python.shiksha/content/en/tips/parsing-a-string.md

 ## Using float() method

-`float()` is an inbuilt function in python that allows us to convert any data type into floating-point numbers.
+`float()` is an inbuilt function in Python that allows us to convert any data type into floating-point numbers.

 Thus, this is the easiest way to convert a string into floating-point numbers